 In rare cases, liposuction can lead to death.
 Research on the subject is mixed, but estimates range from 3 to 100 deaths per 100,000 liposuction surgeries.

-Liposuction RecoveryRecuperation following liposuction is fairly straightforward.
-Initial swelling is typically smaller than the size of the fat pockets before surgery.
-Drainage from the small incision sites is normal through the first 24 hours after procedures.
-It is very important to consume sufficient fluids throughout the first few days following your surgery.
-You will be furnished with compression garments that should be put on over the treated areas for approximately 4 to 6 weeks.
-According to your level of discomfort, physical activity may be resumed within two days of your surgery.
-You will see quick improvement of the treated areas following the treatment, and final benefits typically occur within 3 months.
+Liposuction RecoveryRecuperation following liposuction is relatively simple.
+Preliminary swelling is normally smaller than the size of the fat pockets preceding surgery.
+Discharge from the small incision sites is common throughout the first 24 hours after treatments.
+It is very important to take in sufficient fluids throughout the first few days following your surgery.
+You will be supplied with compression garments that must be worn over the treated areas for around 4 to 6 weeks.
+According to your level of soreness, physical activity may be resumed within two days of your treatment.
+You will notice quick improvement of the treated areas shortly after the surgery, and final results generally take place within 3 months.

 [yt_playlist mainid=”xLu-nbFaRW4″ vdid=”xLu-nbFaRW4,XJ1cy-ETmDU,XG2It92v5TA,sDX52APNBIo” novd=”4″]